 Website speed is one of the first things someone notices when visiting your website.
-We understand this.
-This is why we have articles covering many ways to improve WordPress performance:
+We have articles covering many ways to improve WordPress performance:

 - Caching plugins like WP Super Cache and W3TC